uowaep/CubiQuake/README.md

 # CubiQuake
 Cubic Game Framework for the FTE Engine

+### Playing
+- set cvar worldname
+- set cvar worldsize
+- start map world.ent
+- if the world files don't exist they will generate into their directory and the world will spawn after generation

 ### Controls:
 - "impulse 1" - Tool Size: Cubic (1x)
 - "impulse 2" - Tool Size: Chunk (6x)